warpdotdev/keysets/README.md

 ## Contribution

 We welcome and appreciate any contributions!
-The existing preset files should serve as an example for the format, while the a more comprehensive description of the file format is available in [FORMAT.md](FORMAT.md)
+The existing preset files should serve as an example for the format, however a more comprehensive description of the file format is available in [FORMAT.md](FORMAT.md)